midnightsecret/midnight-secret.github.io/README.md

 # midnight-secret.github.io

-This repository has been cleared so a new personal website can be built from scratch.
-Only this README remains.
+This repository will hold my personal website.
+It currently contains a minimal `index.html` page to verify that GitHub Pages works.